KalikaDakshini/tds-proj-1/README.md

+---
+title: TDS Project Evaluator
+emoji: ⚙️
+colorFrom: gray
+colorTo: blue
+sdk: docker
+sdk_version: "1.0"
+app_file: main.py
+pinned: false
+---

 # LLM App Builder — FastAPI

 This repository contains a small FastAPI application that exposes an API to **build** application artifacts using large language models (LLMs).
 The service accepts build requests that include a task and a brief, builds an application, hosts it on Github, and deploys it to Github Pages

 This README explains the project layout, how to run the app locally, how to call the `/build` endpoint, and tips for development and deployment.

 ## Quick summary

 - Framework: FastAPI
 - Entry point: `main.py`
 - App package: `app/` (contains `models.py`, `routes/`, `services/`, `prompts/`)
 - Config: `config.py`
 - Container: `Dockerfile`